 - If challenged, the patient will usually deny that the rash is self-induced or change their story if confronted with inconsistencies.

-- Enquire regarding past medical history (eg chronic medical conditions, chronic pain syndromes), psychiatric history and substance abuse.
+- Enquire regarding past medical history (eg, chronic medical conditions, chronic pain syndromes), psychiatric history and substance abuse.

-- Are there any significant psychosocial stressors?
+- Note whether there are any significant psychosocial stressors.

 - Check collateral histories where available.